You are currently viewing Pinched Nerve in KL – Numbness & Tingling

 • Weak grip or dropping objects

-• Shooting pain down arms or legs
+• Shooting pain in the arms or legs

 • Numbness that affects sleep